VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Heinz Catsup leaving the bottle travels at 25 miles per year**
+- ⚡ Daily fun fact: **The most expensive perfume in the world is Parfum VI, which was made by Arthur Burnham.
+A 4 inch bottle which is covered with diamonds and 24-carat gold costs $71,380**

 <h3 align="left">Connect with me:</h3>
 <p align="left">